koder77/l1vm/README.md

 	- be simple
 	- be modular
 </pre>

+In pure console text I/O programs not linked with SDL library, the memory footprint is very low.
+About 2 MB RAM only as shown in the taskmanager by running a minimal test program!

 New
 ----
 Now there is a bash script to build L1VM without JIT-compiler: "make-nojit.sh" in vm directory.
 You have to set "JIT_COMPILER" to "0" in the source file vm/main.c to do that.
 In some cases programs execute faster if they don't need the JIT-compiler to run!